richardsterlingjackson/richardsterling-portfolio/human_activity_recognition/README.md

-# Spam Email Classifier — Logistic Regression on Spambase
+# Human Activity Recognition — Random Forest Classifier

 A machine learning project that classifies human physical activities using sensor data.
 Built with scikit-learn and visualized with Seaborn, this project demonstrates supervised learning, model evaluation, and performance visualization.